Packaging & Logistics

 More sustainable packaging and logistics design

 HUGO BOSS is always looking for new ways to reduce CO2 emissions in the long term and conserve natural resources.
-In addition to sustainably designed packaging made of certified and/or recycled material, logistics and transport processes are also important when it comes to improving our ecological footprint.
+In addition to more sustainably designed packaging made of certified and/or recycled material, logistics and transport processes are also important when it comes to improving our ecological footprint.
 They can be optimized by reorganizing transport routes or using new technology.

 certified and/or recycled paper packaging